iposton/angular-material-dynamic-list/readme.md

 ```
-#### Comment form connect to personal email inbox
+#### Connect comment form to personal email inbox using $mdPanel
 ##### It is easy to set up email functionality from an app.
 By installing a couple of NPM modules such as nodemailer you can have comments sent to your inbox with a few lines of code.
 Nodemailer and sendgrid do all the heavy lifting here making setting up complicated server calls to send emails a piece of cake.

 * Inside the app run command <code>npm install nodemailer body-parser nodemailer-sendgrid-transport --save</code>.
 This will install the packages needed to send comments to email and the packages will save to the <code>package.json</code>.
 * Require the modules in the server.js file.
 Set up body-parser and nodemailer transport function.
+The <code>nodemailer</code> module will require node.js version 6.0.0 or higher.
+To upgrade your node.js version on your machine you can use this node version manager [https://github.com/tj/n](https://github.com/tj/n).

 ```js